-\Show ITN example gift kit\ PLUS, Over the course of the four-class series of Hatchlings In the Nest, you'll receive an entire kit as a take-home gift.
-There's a frog puppet, a shaker, an indestructible book with beautiful animal pictures, and a songbook with more and different songs, a day-by-day activity calendar from the MD State Library if you don't already have one, and this handy tote bag to hold it all!
+Show ITN example gift kit PLUS, Over the course of the four-class series of Hatchlings In the Nest, you'll receive an entire kit as a take-home gift.
+There's a frog puppet, a shaker, an indestructible book with beautiful animal pictures, and a songbook with more and different songs.
+Where applicable, include: A day-by-day activity calendar fif you don't already have one, and this handy tote bag to hold it all!